Long Read Blog Post (100 points)

 One of the main focuses of this class is to help you develop a variety of skills to become a stronger student.
 These skills include writing, critical thinking, analysis, research, evaluation, synthesis, and communication.
 The research and writing process should not be a solo endeavor.
 Ask me if you have any questions or need assistance during any process of developing your project.
 Librarians are very beneficial to the research process and I recommend you take advantage of the services they have to offer in guiding you through your research.
 Additionally, having a writing assistant embedded in the class provides a direct resource to aid in developing these processes.

-- Week of November 13: Preliminary meeting with Jack.
-Come to the meeting with Jack prepared by having a solid freewrite, a well developed thesis/introduction, and/or a strong start on a rough draft.
-Send a copy to both Tina and Jack by November 13.
+- Week of November 5: Preliminary meeting with Ryan.
+Come to the meeting with Ryan prepared by having a solid freewrite, a well developed thesis/introduction, and/or a strong start on a rough draft.
+Send a copy to both Tina and Ryan by November 5.

-- Week of November 27: Meet with Jack to review final post.
-Come to your meeting with Jack with a fully developed rough draft that should be close to your final form.
+- Week of November 26: Meet with Ryan to review final post.
+Come to your meeting with Ryan with a fully developed rough draft that should be close to your final form.

-Please note, failure to meet with Jack to help develop your writing process on this project will result in points deducted from your overall grade.
+Please note, failure to meet with Ryan to help develop your writing process on this project will result in points deducted from your overall grade.

-- Week of November 13, meetings with Jack
+- Week of November 5, meetings with Ryan.
+Sign-up Sheet

-- Week of November 27, meetings with Jack, with full developed rough draft
+- Week of November 26, meetings with Ryan